About Me

 And that phase, my friends, shaped everything else in my life.
 I found the people who appreciated my aesthetic, my words, and eventually the music I wanted to make.
 I started publishing ‘zines and contributing to others, and I became a small time club DJ around the East Coast of the US, centered in VA/DC/MD.

-A lot of In Sleep You Know, my upcoming novel [and the world in where it lives], is fueled by these experiences.
+A lot of In Sleep You Know is fueled by these experiences.
 It references clubs I went to regularly, music I love, and the subcultures of which I’m a part.
 It also reflects the wonder I felt when I started coming to the city and discovered a place where I belonged, and all the magic and weirdness I learned to see and accept without question.
 Merrick Moore, the main character, is in many ways who I was when I first roosted in Baltimore City: a aimless dreamer accepting of the beautiful and odd people randomly met along the way.
 Someone game to roll with strange happenings, because deep in our heart, that was we always hoped to find.

 Me and Merrick, we’re the dreamers here.

 In the harshness of daylight, we might have a harder time buying into the weirdness than we did under cover of night.
 But those experiences changed me, shaped and reinforced my sense of whimsy and wonder and possibility, and gave me a lot of fodder for the things I write about now!
-And soon, you’ll get to see how they shape Merrick, too. *
+And now you get to see how they shape Merrick, too. *

 If you like reading true tales of my strange adventures that are 100% unvarnished and often ridiculous, let me know.
 I have so many shareable snippets!
 Not everything is going to make it into my books, right?